DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Calibration/sphere_calibration.rst

 * Accumulate : In this mode, the calibration node accumualtes (loads) the needed data and calibration settings to be used in the final mode for calibration computation.
 * Final : In this mode, the calibration node uses the data from the accumulation mode and perfrom the acutal robot calibration.
-* Load : In this mode, the calibration node loads the ouput from the final for future use.
+* Load : In this mode, the calibration node loads the ouput from the final mode for future use.
 This can help to load previous calibration results without a need to run previous modes.

 Accumulate mode inputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~